 A home health care agency must complete a Medicare accreditation survey in order to become Medicare certified.
 Medicare accreditation is required to ensure that the agency meets all of Medicare’s conditions of participation in operations and clinical patient care procedures.
-The first thing that a home health care agency must understand is that Medicare accreditation is a process that entails a complete review of the health care agencies organization and agency operations.
+The first thing that a home health care agency must understand is that Medicare accreditation is a process that entails a complete review of the health care agency’s organization and agency operations.
 The home health care agency must demonstrate the ability to meet predetermined criteria and standards of accreditation established by a professional accrediting agency.
-The goal of accreditation is to ensure that the agency is credible, reputable and is dedicated to ongoing and continuous compliance with the highest standard of quality.
+The goal of accreditation is to ensure that the agency is credible, reputable, and is dedicated to ongoing and continuous compliance with the highest standard of quality.

 Medicare accreditation surveys are performed at the agency and last for a minimum of three days.
 A comprehensive review is conducted of organizational structure, compliance with federal/state/local laws, fiscal operations, policies & procedures, leadership, patients’ rights & responsibilities, provision of care, patient records, quality outcomes, performance improvement, infection control, human resource management, and patient/employee safety.
-Accreditation organizations employ industry experts who will conduct these surveys ensuring that the agency’s business operations and patient care provides the highest level of quality care and this is maintained throughout all aspects of the organization.
+Accreditation organizations employ industry experts who will conduct these surveys ensuring that the agency’s business operations and patient care provide the highest level of quality care and this is maintained throughout all aspects of the organization.
 Home health care agencies are required to be re-certified every three years.
-At that time a similar process and survey will take place for a minimum of three days to ensure that home health care agency can demonstrate that they have maintained continuous compliance with the standards required by the accrediting body.
+At that time a similar process and survey will take place for a minimum of three days to ensure that home health care agencies can demonstrate that they have maintained continuous compliance with the standards required by the accrediting body.

 There are three organizations that have been approved by the federal government and CMS to preform Medicare surveys for accreditation.
 They are as follows:

 ACHC – The Accreditation Commission for Health Care